Alexis Weik

 Alexis Weik (born September 17, 1972) is an American politician, civil servant, and businesswoman who has represented the 3rd district in the New York State Senate since 2021.
 A Republican, Weik had previously served as receiver of taxes for the Town of Islip from 2012 until 2020.

 Personal life

 Weik was raised in both Ronkonkoma, New York and nearby Oakdale on Long Island.
 She attended Connetquot High School in Bohemia, New York, and later received a Bachelor of Business Administration from Dowling College.
 She is married and has three children; both her husband and eldest son are police officers.
 The family resides in Sayville, New York.

 Prior to beginning her career in politics, Weik owned a small business in the landscaping industry, and additionally is a certified personal trainer.

+In August 2025, Weik confirmed her belief in cancer conspiracies after reposting a Facebook post including references to such.

 Career

 Receiver of Taxes

 Alexis Weik has been elected to three terms as the Town of Islip's Receiver of Taxes.